 My debut short story collection Wifeshopping won the Bakeless Prize in Fiction from the Bread Loaf Writers' Conference and was published by Houghton Mifflin in July 2008.
 My prose poem chapbook The Birth of Trigonometry in the Bones of Olduvai was published in October 2013 by Finishing Line Press, and my full-length prose poem collection Thirty-One Octets: Incantations and Meditations was published by CW Books in November, 2014.

 My digital lyric memoir daddylabyrinth premiered at the ArtScience Museum of Singapore in November, 2014.
 I'm committed to keeping that available under a Creative Commons license at www.daddylabyrinth.com.
-I've also made an interactive film, Talk with Your Hands Like and Ellis Island Mutt, which you can see at http://ellisislandmutt.korsakow.tv.
-(Keep in mind it's a bit touchy with some web browsers as it's being updated, and that you might need to try more than one.)
+I've also made an interactive film, Talk with Your Hands Like and Ellis Island Mutt, which premiered in Hong Kong in May 2016 and which you can see at http://ellisislandmutt.korsakow.tv.

-I earned my MFA from Florida State University (Film/TV) and have taught creative writing at the College of the Holy Cross, the University of Colorado at Boulder, and South Dakota State University, where I am an assistant professor of English.
+I earned my MFA from Florida State University (Film/TV) and have taught creative writing at the College of the Holy Cross, the University of Colorado at Boulder, and South Dakota State University, where I am an associate professor of English.